 Pita Pockets are stuffed with chicken salad, egg salad or tuna salad.
 Tip: insert a large lettuce leaf into the pocket so that the gluten-free pita doesn’t get soggy.
 Bfree Gluten Free Pita Breads are vegan, nut free, egg free, dairy free,and soy free.
 Click here to get this 3 pack.

 Sandwiches on a Stick: Your kid will be the envy of her classmates with these little sandwiches on a skewer.
 Cut veggies such as: cucumbers, carrots, bell peppers, avocado and put on skewer.
 Alternate with rolled-up meats and cheese cubes.
 Use grape tomatoes whole.

 Mac‘N-Cheese with Hot Dogs: This easy-to-make dish is a hit with kids.
 Barilla makes a great gluten-free macaroni (It is my favorite.
 Click here to get.).
 Cut gluten-free hot dogs, such as Ball Park, Boars Head or Oscar Mayer, into kid-friendly pieces.
 Either pack in a separate container or stir them directly into the mac-‘n-cheese.
 Mmm, mmm good!

 Don’t forget to add a little love note to brighten their day!

 You might also enjoy packing these gluten-free treats in their lunch box:

-You might also enjoy Your Gluten-Free Cookie Jar.
-This cookbook has 40 cookie recipes you won’t believe are gluten-free!
+Are you looking for more cookie recipes?
+Your Gluten-Free Cookie Jar cookbook has 40 cookie recipes you won’t believe are gluten-free!